 Since 1959 Beulah Strickler, the group's founder and a fine musician herself, has been the moving force behind this group.
 It is doubtful that her announced "retirement" from this position will ever be total because of her dedication to music.
 In August of 1997 Beulah wrote an insightful article about the F.F.M's history for Chamber Music magazine.
 Entitled "A Labor of Love", it concluded with the thought, "There is something about this grassroots society that presents magnificent music on a shoe string."

 You are invited to be a participant in this endeavor.
 The "mentors" look forward to welcoming to the board of directors like-minded newcomers who share their passion for fine music and gratitude for the rare opportunity to hear it right in their backyards.

-Come to Sunny Hills High School's Performing Arts Center at 3:30 in the afternoon for any of the concerts of the 46th anniversary season.
+Come to the Wilshire Auditorium on the Fullerton Fine Arts campus at 3:30 in the afternoon for any of the concerts of the 60th anniversary season.
 And consider becoming an active Friend.
 It's intrinsically rewarding to participate with folks who share your enthusiasm plus you'll be making a gift to your community.
 Factor in the superb music and you have a win-win-win proposition.

 Last Revised: July 14, 2018